-Together, the Printing Industries of America and its local affiliates offer members the products and services that enhance their growth, efficiency, and profitability.
-They are the largest graphic arts trade association, representing an industry with approximately one million employees and serving the interests of thousands of member companies through advocacy, education, research, technical information, and cost-saving resources.
+Together, Printing Industries of America and its local affiliates offer members the products and services that enhance their growth, efficiency, and profitability.
+We are the largest graphic arts trade association, representing an industry with approximately one million employees and serving the interests of thousands of member companies through advocacy, education, research, technical information, and cost-saving resources.

 The Printing Industries Association of Australia (PIAA) is the leadership and support organisation for all businesses in the Print, Packaging and Visual Communication industry in Australia.
 They are an independent, specialist, member-based and not-for-profit national organisation representing large, medium and small businesses.
 PIAA’s membership covers all imaging and communication sectors, with a focus on maximising the profitability and protection of member companies and associations.

 The printing industry in Australia employs over 35,000 people directly and more than 110,000 people indirectly in over 6,000 businesses.
 Working in the diverse areas of leadership, workplace relations, business improvement, knowledge, and better buying, PIAA supports the evolving print industry in Australia by helping businesses to become more profitable and sustainable and enabling print professionals to lead fulfilling careers and have a great quality of life.
+For more information please visit www.piaa.org.au

 Established in 1939, the Hong Kong Printers Association (HKPA) has one of the longest-histories of any trade association in the HKSAR.
 It aims to promote the growth of the local printing industry, voice the industry’s opinions to the Government, assist members in business development and enhance relationships between employers and employees in the industry.
 The Association currently has a membership of 400 companies, consisting of local printers, publishing companies and printing machine and material suppliers.
 The members include international corporations, HK-listed companies, active SMEs and senior members of the industry.